nixcloud/nixcrates/README.md

 # How it works
 We are parsing the json files of the crates.io repository and translating them into nix files.
 Considering dependencies we are currently only supporting versening via `~` and `^` as well as single versions.
 If anything else is used we are switching to the newest version.
 In case of `^` and `~` we are using the highest allowed version.

-## how do versions look like in the created
+## How do versions look like in the created
 `{package_name}` is pointing on the newest version.
 `all__{package_name}` contains a set of all versions.